tcler/getopt.tcl/README.md

     --kdump [arg]              #insert kdump task for get core dump file if panic happen

   *Options group description3:
-    -h                         nil #no help found for this options --repo {arg}               Configure repo at <URL> in the kickstart for installation --recipe                   Just generate recipeSet node, internal use for runtest -merge
+    --debugi                   nil #no help found for this options --debugii                  nil #no help found for this options -h, -H, --help             nil #no help found for this options --repo {arg}               Configure repo at <URL> in the kickstart for installation --recipe                   Just generate recipeSet node, internal use for runtest -merge